kgisl/cs8251/lab/stringLength.md

 http://en.cppreference.com/w/c/string/byte/strlen

-Write your own C function that behaves like the built-in `C` function `stringlen`.
+Write your own C function that behaves like the built-in `C` function `strlen`.

  - Returns the length of the given null-terminated byte string.
 That is, the number of characters in a character array whose first element is pointed to by `str` up to and not including the first null character (`'\0'`).